gabesargeant/blog/gabrielsargeant/content/posts/this_site/site2.md

 They both point to the same resource.
 Yet in the instructions you setup two cloudfront distributions, one for each, both have their own routes that map to their own like named s3 buckets.
 It's at the bucket level that you then redirect traffic from one of the buckets to the other.
 Effectively handling the missing www. condition.
 This seems odd by design.
 In my mind initially it seems simpler to have a set of alias names at the DNS level that map N:1 content directory.

-Thinking on it a little more, it fit's with my experience with AWS and I frankly like the design.
-Nothing is every so complex (usually) that it's not massive work if you end up rage deleting parts of the stack to start again.

 **Deploy the content to AWS**
 Again.
 RTFM Gabriel.
 Deploying is just a Hugo CLI command.
 I won't be writing my own upload tool right now.
 All I have to do is configure the AWS SKD and make sure the IAM permissions exist correctly for the write to S3 for the website bucket.

 However!
-It's easy to write a sentence like: First I pick up the shovel, And then the mountain was moved.
+It's easy to write a sentence like: First I pick up the shovel, and then the mountain was moved.

 In reality I hit a few bumps with using the Hugo Deploy.